ivan-perevala/camera_projection_painter_addon_manual/addon-basics.rst

 Object
 ======

-Data about :doc:`extrinsic <../props/objectprops>` parameters.
+Data about extrinsic parameters.
 This is the position and orientation of the camera in space.

 .. _data-blocks-camera: